yasirhussain1/Movie_Trailer_Website/README.md

 # Movie_Trailer_Website
 A web page that displays my favorite movies info and play their trailers

-You can fork this project by typing the following in your terminal
+One can fork this project by typing the following in terminal

 git clone https://github.com/yasirhussain1/Movie_Trailer_Website